binary-com/daily-report/_posts/en/2017-10-04-Pound-Hit-as-Construction-Slumps-oct-4-17.md

 ## Trade Idea

-It’s too early to say if the dollar softening could be a trend reversal, but one pair that might benefit the most is the USD/ CAD.
+It’s too early to say if the dollar softening could be a trend reversal, but one pair that might benefit the most is the USD/CAD.
 The pair has been rallying as the dollar strengthens and oil prices retreat from the highs.
 This oil price pullback has been shallow though and it is encouraging for the Canadian dollar that prices remain firmly above $50.

 <img class="post-image" src="{{ site.url }}/images/oct/2017-10-04_06-53-06.jpg" alt="{{ page.title }}" title="{{ page.title }}">